AlphaSmart 2000

 The Firmware

-There really isn't much in the way of software.
-It handles up to 8 text files, can search for a work or phrase, has basic spell checking, and can send files to your computer.
+There really isn’t much in the way of software.
+It handles up to 8 text files, can search for a work or phrase, has basic spell check, and can send files to your computer.

 The AlphaSmart has an extended character set with accents, copyright symbols, and more.

-The spell checker does show one drawback of a firmware-based device: you can't add words to the dictionary.
+The spell checker does show one drawback of a firmware-based device: You can’t add words to the dictionary.

 Other than that, it provides all the power you need in a portable text processor.